RuntimeTools/appmetrics-elk/README.md

  mqlight.duration        | The time taken for the message to be handled to in ms

 <a name="custom-data"></a>
-### Sending Custom Data to ElasticSearch
+### Sending Custom Data to Elasticsearch
-The Node Application Metrics to ELK Connector registers for events that it is aware of, and forwards the data from those events to ElasticSearch.
+The Node Application Metrics to ELK Connector registers for events that it is aware of, and forwards the data from those events to Elasticsearch.
 The registration for those events is based on the 'mappings' files in the following directory:
 ```sh
 node_modules/appmetrics-elk/mappings/
 ```
-Any mappings files found in that directory are both used to configure how ElasticSearch handles the data, and to configure the monitoring events that are forwarded.
+Any mappings files found in that directory are both used to configure how Elasticsearch handles the data, and to configure the monitoring events that are forwarded.

 The `type` field is used to determine the name of the event to register for, and the `properties` fields are used to determine the values to send.
 Note that the values in the properties entry in the mapping file must match the fields in the monitoring event data.
 For example, the CPU event has the following data:
 * `process`
 * `system`

-The mapping file that causes this data to be sent to ElasticSearch therefore has the following structure:
+The mapping file that causes this data to be sent to Elasticsearch therefore has the following structure:
 ```json
 {
     "index":  "appmetrics",